NetMan134/dotfiles/void-ryzen/README.md

 # WARNING!
 THIS IS YET NOT INTENDED FOR USE!
 I GIVE ABSOLUTELY NO WARRANTY WHATSOEVER

+## Also it's so messy right now, I'm working on it to make it more readable

 ## Specs
 - AMD Ryzen 5 5600G
 - AMD Wraith Prism Cooler